At A Glance

 This case study shows how brands can:

-For marketers navigating limited resources and pressure to prove ROI fast, Experian Curated Deals provides both performance and confidence.
+For marketers navigating limited resources and pressure to prove ROI quickly, Experian Curated Deals provides both operational simplicity and measurable outcomes.

 Yes.
 In this case, audio campaigns not only exceeded awareness and engagement goals but also matched the conversion performance traditionally associated with display.